rocky2397/mult-agent-voting-project/README.md

 # TacticalVotingAnalyst
-A voting analyst for tactical voting strategies (KEN 4154: Multi-Agent Systems)
+A voting analyst for tactical voting strategies (Multi-Agent Systems and Agents)

 Run the tva.py for the basic and advanced TVA